AqwamCreates/DataPredict/docs/API/Optimizers.md

 # [API Reference](../API.md) - Optimizers

+[AdaptiveDelta](Optimizers/AdaptiveDelta.md) - a.k.a AdaDelta

+[AdaptiveFactor](Optimizers/AdaptiveFactor.md) - a.k.a AdaFactor

 [AdaptiveGradient](Optimizers/AdaptiveGradient.md) - a.k.a Adagrad

-[AdaptiveGradientDelta](Optimizers/AdaptiveGradientDelta.md) - a.k.a AdaDelta

 [AdaptiveMomentEstimation](Optimizers/AdaptiveMomentEstimation.md) - a.k.a Adam

 [AdaptiveMomentEstimationMaximum](Optimizers/AdaptiveMomentEstimationMaximum.md) - a.k.a AdaMax

+[AdaptiveMomentEstimationWeightDecay](Optimizers/AdaptiveMomentEstimationWeightDecay.md) - a.k.a AdamW

 [Gravity](Optimizers/Gravity.md)